Thieves On Main Line Stealing Outgoing Mail, Checks Worth Thousands Of Dollars

 One of the stolen checks was a down payment on a house at the Jersey Shore.
 She says the thief was able to change the amount of money on one of the checks and deposit it at the bank.

 “My husband had to go to the bank and we had to cancel our checking account.
-I had to go to the bank, we had to re-signup for a new checking account,” McKelvey-Goggins said.READ MORE: Philadelphia Pediatric Psychiatrist Testifies At Senate Finance Committee On Protecting Youth Mental Health
+I had to go to the bank, we had to re-sign up for a new checking account,” McKelvey-Goggins said.READ MORE: Philadelphia Will No Longer Require Restaurants To Check COVID-19 Vaccine Status To Dine Indoors

 Radnor Township police say there have been nine reports of mail theft, including stolen checks, since the beginning of the year.